Employee Benefits Guide 2022-2023

 Plan Year

 The Madison Metropolitan School District benefits plan year is January 1 through December 31.
-This guide outlines the benefits available during this identified plan year.
+This guide outlines the benefits available during the calendar year 2025 plan year.

 Eligibility